xi-liu-cs/2022-spring/database/lec/html.md

 - This informs the web browser that this is an HTML version 5 document.
 - Other versions of HTML have [other `doctype` strings](https://www.w3schools.com/tags/tag_doctype.asp).
-- The browsers are programamed by their creators to understand these strings.
+- The browsers are programmed by their creators to understand these strings.

 ---